-A foot drop is a term used to describe the inability to extend or dorsiflex the foot.
-This type of weakness classically results in the inability to walk without tripping because the toe of the foot is not able to clear the floor after taking a step.
+Foot drop is a term used to describe the inability to extend or dorsiflex the foot.
+This type of weakness usually results in the inability to walk without tripping because the toe of the foot is not able to clear the floor after taking a step.
 Meaning, the front part of your foot may drag on the ground while you walk.
 Foot extension weakness is directly due to weakness of the tibialis anterior muscle that is responsible for this motor function.
 This is not a disease, but is instead a symptom of an underlying neurological condition.
 Depending on the case, a foot drop could be temporary or permanent.
 An individual might need to use a brace on the ankle or foot to walk normally.

 Foot Drop Causes